wp-plugins/pleasant-viewer/readme.txt

 Tested up to: 3.5.1
 Stable tag: 1.0

-Easily share Wednesday Readings, inspiring texts, lessons, benedictions and more!
+Easily share Wednesday Readings, inspiring texts, lessons, benedictions and more on your own WordPress site.
+Check it out in action here: [PleasantViewer.org](http://pleasantviewer.org).
+Allows zero-signup (anonymous) posting of citations.

 == Description ==